-- Redfish clients shall include the headers in Table 6 as defined by the HTTP 1.1 Specification if the Client requirement column contains Yes or Conditional. - Redfish clients should transmit the headers in Table 6 and Table 7 as defined by the HTTP 1.1 Specification if the Client requirement column contains No.
+- Redfish clients shall include the HTTP-defined headers in Table 6 if the Client requirement column contains Yes or Conditional. - Redfish clients should transmit the HTTP-defined headers in Table 6 and Table 7 if the Client requirement column contains No.